annarabeony/anna-portfolio/case_studies/nomad.plan-an-eco-friendly-road-trip-among-friends.md

 ###### Trips List

-**Viewing a trip -** When we select a trip on the previous screen, we can browse it through this page.
+**Viewing a trip -** When one selects a trip on the previous screen, one can browse it through this page.
 Three call-to-action buttons allow us to access quickly to the three main features: agenda, map, and checklist.
-By scrolling, we can have a short preview of these three features and can access it (clicking on the mini-map open the map view).
+By scrolling, one can have a short preview of these three features and can access it (clicking on the mini-map open the map view).

 ![https://annarabeonybucket.s3.eu-west-2.amazonaws.com/nomad](https://annarabeonybucket.s3.eu-west-2.amazonaws.com/nomad_home.gif)